Skip to main content

 • Manage user data via APIs (api)

-1. Click the Manage button at the top of the application’s page
+Click the Edit button in the upper right of the Policies tab.

-4. For Refresh Token Policy select Refresh token is valid until revoked
+• Refresh Token Policy: Refresh token is valid until revoked

 Org-level settings